hololeo/flet-hacks/README.md

-# flet-hacks - Quick hacks with Flet / Flutter.
+# flet-hacks - Quick, dirty hacks with Flet / Flutter.
+Improvising innovation

 ## If you find these hacks useful, you can support it for free by clicking ⭐ Star repo.